-Instead of relying on a single leader, Avenues São Paulo will have a broad leadership team, including a head of school, two division heads (for the Primary and Secondary Divisions), a director of admissions, a director of Brazilian studies, a chief administrative and operations officer, a director of teaching and learning and associate heads for every two grades.
-Though the school head will have ultimate accountability for school quality, responsibility will be dispersed among a strong core team.
+Instead of relying on a single leader, Avenues São Paulo has a broad leadership team, including a head of school, two division heads (for the Primary and Secondary Divisions), a director of admissions, a head of Brazilian program, a chief administrative and operations officer, a director of teaching and learning and associate heads for every two grades.
+Though the school head has ultimate accountability for school quality, responsibility is dispersed among a strong core team.

-There are schools in which every classroom sprouts a different educational philosophy.
 At Avenues, there is a highly developed, coherent, intelligent and responsibly evolving “school design” that lays out the hundreds of important choices that go into the conception and execution of a fine school.
-Avenues’ design process began years before the opening of our first campus in New York City.
-The creation of that design was a highly collaborative process, and it has continued to develop and evolve since the opening of that campus just as it will before and after the opening of Avenues São Paulo.
+Avenues’ design process began years before the opening of our first campus in New York.
+The creation of that design was a highly collaborative process, and Avenues is committed to maintaining a high degree of fidelity to the design.

 Avenues envisions advanced assessment systems not typically seen in private education.
 The most important of these are not end-of-year tests, but rather real-time, in-class assessments to help teachers monitor the effectiveness of their day-to-day instruction.